tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据处理/开启图片处理_intl_en.md

 - **Adding parameters to an image URL**: you can process an image by adding parameters to its object URL.
 - **Using an image style**: you can save different processing results as image styles, which can be used to standardize your image processing.
 Such a style is an assembled template designed to process parameters in real time when an image is downloaded.

->
+>!
-> - This image processing feature is only supported for Public Cloud regions in China.
+> - This image processing feature is only supported for Public Cloud regions.
 > - Image processing is a paid service, the fees of which are charged by Cloud Infinite.
 For detailed billing instructions, see Cloud Infinite’s [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).

 ## Adding URL Parameters